Last updated Apr 9, 2012

 The two most likely mechanisms for use of botulinum toxin as a terrorist weapon include deliberate contamination of food or beverages or via an aerosol release (Villar 2006).

 - Because food products are often widely distributed, contamination of a commercially produced food or beverage product could result in a high number of casualties and fatalities across the country.
 In addition, such a bioterrorist act would produce severe civic disruption, economic loss, and social anxiety.
-According to the CDC, potentially contaminated food or beverage items need to be heated at 85°C (185°F) for 5 minutes prior to consumption to ensure that toxin is destroyed (CDC: Botulism: control measures overview for clinicians).
+According to the CDC, potentially contaminated food or beverage items need to be heated at 85°C (185°F) for 5 minutes prior to consumption to ensure that toxin is destroyed (CDC 1998).
 Concern has been raised that typical temperatures employed for pasteurization of commercially available beverage products (such as milk) may not sufficiently denature all botulinum toxin in the product.

 - Mathematical modeling suggests that 1 g of botulinum toxin added to commercially distributed milk consumed by 568,000 people could result in 100,000 cases of botulism (Wein 2005).
 Ten grams of toxin added to the same quantity of milk could result in over 500,000 cases in the exposed population.